bin16/notebook/markdown/flutter.md

 1. Install PowerShell, Git, VS Code and Android Studio
 2. Download the Flutter SDK and update path environment
 3. `flutter doctor` to check environment.
-You need Flutter, Android toolchain and one IDE and a device(or simulator)
+You need Flutter, Android toolchain and one IDE and a device(or emu).
 4.